 It is not always advantageous to claim the remittance basis for foreign income and gains, so specialist advice should be sought if you think this applies to you.

-UK capital gains tax
+UK capital gains tax (CGT)

-TaxTeddy / LB / Expatica
+Kieran O'Connor / LB / Expatica

-TaxTeddy is a director of a small tax consultancy and he has created a blog to share his insights into UK tax law and practice.
-By cutting out the jargon TaxTeddy hopes to give his readers a better understanding of what is happening in tax administration in the UK, and sometimes other countries too.
+Kieran O'Connor is a director of a small tax consultancy and created a blog to share insight into UK tax law and practice.
+By cutting out the jargon, he aims to give his readers a better understanding of what is happening in tax administration in the UK, and sometimes other countries too.
 You can find tax information especially for expats on the Expat FAQs page of the Cambridge Tax Practice website.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.